developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutApplyProfileSilently/index.md

         :::xml
         <uses-library android:name="com.symbol.emdk"/>

-2. Installing the EMDK for Android application without deploying the EMDK runtime on device will fail because of missing shared library on the device.

-4. Use the DataWedge v1.7.12 or higher version to test the ProfileManager.processProfile() for DataWedge profiles.
+2. Use DataWedge v1.7.12 or higher version to test the `ProfileManager.processProfile()` method for DataWedge profiles.